This article has been medically reviewed by Dr. Martin Duggan in 2021

 To begin building an exercise regimen for yourself, divide your routine into three blocks: exercises that you can do while standing up, those that you can do while sitting down, and those that you can do while lying down.
 You should include all three types of exercises every day for a well-rounded workout.

 In this article, we include five exercises for each type.
 You can feel free to choose and do the activities with which you feel most comfortable.
-Remember, it is crucial to listen to your body while pushing yourself to avoid injury.
+Remember, it is crucial to listen to your body, and is most often a good idea to have someone there to help to avoid injury.
+And before you start any exercise regimen for balance, make sure you clear it with your doctor first!
+Your doctor will tell you if it is too risky.

 Exercise 1: Head Rotation